 The Business Secretary, Alok Sharma, has pledged that retailers who are feeling the strain will be asked to pay what they can towards their rent and will be protected from aggressive debt recovery tactics from landlords.
-These practices are deemed unfair and statutory demands made between 1 March and 30 June 2020 will be temporarily banned, as will winding-up petitions presented from 27 April to 30 June 2020, when a company cannot pay its bills due to coronavirus.
+These practices are deemed unfair and statutory demands made between 1 March and end of 2020 will be temporarily banned, as will winding-up petitions presented from 27 April to end of 2020, when a company cannot pay its bills due to coronavirus.
 These measures will be included in the Corporate Insolvency and Governance Bill.
 Secondary legislation will also prevent landlords from using Commercial Rent Arrears Recovery (CRAR) unless they are owed 90 days or more of unpaid rent.

-The temporary ban on the eviction of high street businesses has now been extended until the autumn.
-Previously, as described above the ban had been until 30 June and this has now been moved until the end of September.
-With the high streets starting to come to life again, the new measures are designed for clarity and reassurance for both landlords and their tenants including retail business owners, so that finances can be stabilised and businesses can bounce back.
+The temporary ban on high street businesses’ eviction was previously extended from 30 June 2020 until 30 September and has now been extended until the end of 2020.
+The new measures are designed for clarity and reassurance for both landlords and their tenants including retail business owners, so that finances can be stabilised and businesses can bounce back.

 Code of practice established for commercial property relationships during the COVID-19 pandemic